LearnersGuild/curriculum-app/phases/3/README.md

 - More advanced asynchronous patterns in JavaScript
 - How to use Git and GitHub on a team
 - How to render dynamically generated HTML

-## Goal Library

-In Phase 3, you'll work on goals from the goal library.
-Most of the goals are pairing goals, with a couple solo goals mixed in.

-Here are the goals that you can choose from (ordered in rough approximation of increasing difficulty/complexity):

-To view each goal, visit http://curriculum.learnersguild.org/phases/3/goals

 ## Modules